microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Following polymerization of the contrast agent, the hind limbs were collected, fixed in 4% PFA, and stored in PFA until scanning.
 After an initial tomographic scan, the hind limbs were decalcified in 10% EDTA (pH 7.5) at room temperature for 7 days, followed by a second tomographic scan of the sample.

-These samples were imaged with a SKYSCAN 1172, with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 μA.
+These samples were imaged with a SkyScan 1172 (Version F, control software version 1.5 (build 23), Bruker microCT N.V., Kontich, Belgium), with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 μA.
-The X-rays were filtered by 0.25 mm of aluminum.
+The X-ray spectrum was filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 2 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms.
 This resulted in an isometric voxel size of 3.19 μm.